PN-Tester/pn-tester.github.io/_posts/2025-08-11-Neutralizing-Kernel-DMA-Protection.md

 ![Configuration table data](/assets/img/DMAReaper/17.PNG)

 Again, according to the UEFI 2.1 Specs, this section contains GUID/Pointer pairs.
-The GUIDs are 16 Bytes long and the Pointers are 8 Bytes long making each entry 24 Bytes total.
+The GUIDs are 16 ytes long and the Pointers are 8 bytes long making each entry 24 bytes total.
 We can walk these programmatically in 24 byte chunks to parse them.

-Once we find the right GUID, we will use its accompanying pointer to get to that entries VendorTable data structure.
+Once we find the right GUID, we will use its accompanying pointer to get to that entry's VendorTable data structure.

 From the documentation, ["Industry Standard GUIDs"](https://uefi.org/specs/UEFI/2.10/04_EFI_System_Table.html#industry-standard-configuration-tables) are described